 - 5. At any time the cryptographic module is in an idle state, the operator is capable of commanding the module to perform the power up self-test by power cycling. - 6.
 Data output is inhibited during self-tests and error states. - a.
 All Power Up Self-Test are run before data output ports are initialized. - b.
 In the case of failed Self Tests, the module enters an error state, and reboots. - 7.
 Data output is logically disconnected during key generation and zeroization. - 8.
 For both Zeroize services (authenticated and unauthenticated), the operator must remain in control of the module or be physically present with the module to assure that the entire zeroization process completes successfully.
 This may take up to one (1) minute. - 9.
 Status information does not contain CSPs or sensitive data that if misused could lead to a compromise of the module. - 10.
-If a non-FIPS validated firmware version is loaded onto the module, then the module is no longer a FIPS validated module. - 11.
+If a firmware version not shown the module's certificate is loaded onto the module, it is out of scope of this validation and requires a separate FIPS 140-2 validation. - 11.
 The module only supports five (5) concurrent SSH operators when SSH is enabled. - 12.
 The cryptographic module shall not be configured to transmit files to Trellix Advanced Threat Detection. - 13.
 During initial configuration of the module via its Console Port, the default admin password should be changed to a password with characteristics as listed in Table 5.
 Once the default password has been changed the module must be rebooted.